-Records in the system are protected from unauthorized access and misuse through various administrative, technical, and physical security measures, such as access controls, mandatory security and privacy training, encryption, multi-factor authentication, security guards, and locked offices.
+Records in the system are protected from unauthorized access and misuse through various administrative, technical, and physical security measures, such as authentication and access controls, including Single Sign-On for employees to provide information to be collected, mandatory security and privacy training, encryption, multi-factor authentication, security guards, and locked offices.
 MSPB ensures that the practices stated in this PIA are followed by leveraging employee training, Information Technology (IT) Rules of Behavior (RoB), role-based access, and other standard operating procures and policies.
 See Section 1.3 for additional security and privacy safeguards.